dmbarbour/wikilon/docs/AwelonLang.md

         "hello" = [#104 "ello" :]
         "→" = [#8594 ~ :]

-Natural numbers use the `#` prefix to allow Awelon language to later aesthetically support signed integers and other number types without the prefix.
-Other number types will probably derive from naturals.
-For example, the normal Church encoding for signed numbers is a pair of natural numbers where (in normal form) one of the pair is zero.
-We might similarly support rational (a numerator and denominator pair) or decimal numbers (a significand and exponent pair).
-Awelon language conservatively reserves words with prefix `[+-~.#]?[0-9]` for purpose of representing numbers.
+At the moment, only natural numbers are supported.
+Long term, Awelon will likely support signed integers, rationals, decimal numbers.
+The normal Church encoding for signed numbers is a pair of natural numbers where one of the pair is zero.
+We might similarly support rationals (a numerator and denominator pair) or decimal numbers (a significand and exponent pair).
+Awelon language conservatively reserves words with prefix `[+-~.#]?[0-9]` for purpose of representing and efficiently recognizing numbers.

 *Aside:* Beyond numbers and texts, users might be interested in more structured data with human-meaningful symbolic labels.
 Awelon language does not optimize for those cases, but support for *Editable Views* may present structured data to humans.